megalithic/megalithic.io_bak/priv/posts/chat-setup.md

 ## ZNC

 Let's install [ZNC](https://wiki.znc.in/ZNC) and setup a user to run ZNC under.
 This also generates a config file for you.
 It will walk you through some defaults, and let you fill in important details.
-As part of those details, let's go ahead and setup Freenode as our initial IRC server, and remember the port you set for ZNC (we'll assume 5000).
+As part of those details, let's go ahead and setup [freenode](https://freenode.net) as our initial IRC server, and remember the port you set for ZNC (we'll assume 5000).

 #### Installation